 A short day trip to Jim Thorpe, a cute little town surrounded by mountains.

 A collection of photos from my trip to London this summer.
 One of the coolest places I’ve ever been.
 I’d move there tomorrow if I got the chance.

 For a brief update from where we left off, I am back at home in Pennsylvania.
 I kicked off a new semester at a new school a few weeks ago.
 Am I crazy for transferring three times?
 That’s debatable!
 Although, I may have uncovered a method to my madness, so I took to Boho to explain…

 I think a lot of times, the answer to that is fear.
 Fear holds us back.
-I don’t want to be a frail old woman and feels slighted because I feared life.
+I don’t want to be a frail old woman who feels slighted because she feared life.
 I want to grab life by the horns and face it head on.